Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Review of holomorphic twisted theory

 More generally, for theory with both vector and chiral multiplets, the AKSZ formulation is given by the mapping space

-Or equivalently
+or equivalently

+We review the corresponding supermanifolds in Appendix \ref{appendix:BV}.
 We can check that this is compatible with previous special cases.
 For $G$ trivial, the target automatically becomes $\text{dCrit}(W)$.
-And for $V = 0$, $V/G = BG$.
-The derived critical locus for trivial superpotential is simply the $1$ shifted cotangent bundle, which gives us $T^*[1]BG$.
+For $V = 0$, $V/G = BG$, the derived critical locus for trivial superpotential is the $1$ shifted cotangent bundle, which gives us $T^*[1]BG$.